vpp-dev/vpp-release-notes/README.md

 @page release_notes_2606 Release notes for VPP 26.06

-More than 619 commits since the previous release, including 253 fixes.
+More than 624 commits since the previous release, including 258 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Fri May 15 04:59:50 UTC 2026.
+These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Sat May 16 04:36:03 UTC 2026.

 HIGHLIGHTS-PLACEHOLDER